Healthy Homes Assessment Camberley

 What We Do

-We specialise in a range of solutions to ensure you are fully aware of the state of any property you may be looking to purchase or sell in addition to other services.
+We specialise in a variety of solutions to make sure you are fully updated on the condition of any property you could be considering buying or selling along with other services.

-We don’t just collaborate with you, but we also have big clients like local councils, banks and insurance firms.
-They clearly are pleased with this peace of mind provided, because of the information contained included in our reports on building inspections.
+We do not just collaborate with you, but we also have big clients like the local authorities, banks and insurance companies.
+They seem to appreciate this peace of mind provided, because of the information contained that we provide in our reports of building inspections.

 • Pre Purchase & Pre Sale Reports